apirrone/scame/README.md

 A super-fast terminal-based text editor/IDE written in Rust with AI-powered code completions, LSP support, and syntax highlighting.

+## What is this ?

+This editor is for me, it's not meant to be easily customizable or extensible, it just contains the features I need, bound to keybinings I'm used to (a weird mix of emacs and vscode).

 ## Quick Start

 ### Installation